Home » Insights » Automatic Dependency Injection With PHP’s Reflection API

 }

-were thrown, we just need to return a new instance of our resolved class.
-This should be the last line of our resolve
+If all goes well and no Exceptions errors are thrown, we need to return a new instance of our resolved class.
+This should be the last line of our resolve method.

 return $reflector->newInstanceArgs($dependencies);